-San Diego- and Beijing-headquartered autonomous truck driving solution provider TuSimple announced it has closed its US$95 million Series D round.
+San Diego- and Beijing-headquartered autonomous truck driving solution provider TuSimple announced on its WeChat public account that it has closed its US$95 million Series D round.

 Sina, NVIDIA, ZP Capital and Compound Capital were among the investors of this round, which catapulted the three-year-old startup to the unicorn status with a US$1 billion valuation.